Túpac Amaru II: Execution

-The tomb of Tupac Amaru II, located in the Plaza de Armas of Cuzco.
+The tomb of Túpac Amaru II, located in the Plaza de Armas of Cuzco.

-The dismemberment by horses failed, however, and his body was quartered manually, and he was then beheaded on the main plaza in Cuzco, in the same place his ancestor Túpac Amaru I had been beheaded.
-Scientists who have studied this dismemberment attempt concluded that due to the physical build and resistance of Tupac Amaru II, it would not have been possible to dismember him in that way.
+The dismemberment by horses failed, however, and his body was quartered manually, and it was then beheaded on the main plaza in Cuzco, in the same place his ancestor Túpac Amaru I had been beheaded.
+Scientists who have studied this dismemberment attempt concluded that due to the physical build and resistance of Túpac Amaru II, it would not have been possible to dismember him in that way.
 However, his arms and legs were dislocated, as was his pelvis.

 His youngest son, 10-year-old Fernando, was not executed but was forced to witness the torture and death of his entire family and to pass under the gallows of those executed.
 He was later exiled to Africa on a sentence of life imprisonment.
 However, the ship taking him there capsized, and he ended up in Cádiz, to be imprisoned in the dungeons of the city.
 Viceroy Agustín de Jáuregui suggested that he should be kept in Spain, fearing that some enemy power might rescue him on the way to Africa.

-Despite the execution of Tupac Amaru II and his family, the vice regal government failed to quell the rebellion, which continued under the leadership of his cousin Diego Cristóbal Tupac Amaru at the same time that it extended through Upper Peru and the Jujuy region.
+Despite the execution of Túpac Amaru II and his family, the vice regal government failed to quell the rebellion, which continued under the leadership of his cousin Diego Cristóbal Túpac Amaru at the same time that it extended through Upper Peru and the Jujuy region.
 Likewise, disaffection of the Spanish Crown towards the Creoles became evident, especially for the Oruro Case.
 The lawsuit were filed against Juan José Segovia, born in Lima, and Colonel Ignacio Flores, born in Quito, who had served as president of the Real Audiencia of Charcas and as the Governor Intendant of La Plata (Chuquisaca or Charcas, currently Sucre).